-The Create New Document Hyperlink selection will allow you to link to another Word 2007 document that has yet been created.
+The Create New Document Hyperlink selection will allow you to link to another Word 2010 document that has not yet been created.

 Type the name of the document you would like to create and link to in the Name of new Document: section.
 This will automatically place the same name in Text to display box.

 Below is the Full path name of where your new document will be saved.
 If you would like to change the location the document is going to be saved in click the Change… button.
 This will open a browser window for you to browse to the new location and click OK when you have found the location you would like and the Full path name will change in the Insert Hyperlink window.
 You also have the option to edit the new document now or later.
 Click OK when you are finished.
 If you chose to edit the new document now it will open a new Word 2010 window with a blank document.
 Otherwise you will be returned to the current document with the inserted hyperlink.

 The last option is an E-mail Address hyperlink.
 This option works just like the other hyperlink options.
 Type the email address you would like to use.
 Microsoft Word 2010 will automatically put mailto: in front of the email address to create the link.
 It will also automatically place text in the Text to display.
 You can change this text to whatever you would like it to say in your document.
 The Subject is what will be in the subject line of the email.
 Click OK to insert the email hyperlink.
 When the email address hyperlink is clicked the reader's default email program will be opened to create a new email.